TykTechnologies/tyk/tyk-api-documentation/README.md

 # Tyk API Documentation

-The **Tyk API Documentation** is an open api specification with all the endpoints that you can call on the gateway.
+The **Tyk API Documentation** is an open api specification with the endpoints that you can call on the gateway.

 ## Notes
-The current OAS is version 5.3.0 generated from gateway v5.5.0.
+The current OAS is version 3.0.3 generated from gateway v5.5.0.

-The version of Open Api specification used is currently 3.0.3
+The version of Open API specification used is currently 3.0.3

 Currently, we use redocly for linting the OAS.
 You can install Redocly from (https://github.com/Redocly/redocly-cli)